gavinlyonsrepo/pic_18F47K42_projects/projects/nokiatext/README.md

 So to use a non-default Font (2-9), two steps.

 1. Comment in the respective define at top of library header file NOKIA5110_TEXT.h in the FONT DEFINE SECTION.
-2. Call LCDFont function and pass it number of respective font.
+2. Call LCDFont function and pass it enum name label of respective font.

 Only include what fonts you want in order to keep program size as small as possible.
-Each font is a header file, NOKIA5110_FONT_X.h where X is number of Font(1-9) Some fonts do not have lowercase letters and others are numbers only.
+Each font is a header file, NOKIA5110_TEXT_FONT_X.h where X is name of Font.
+Some fonts do not have lowercase letters and others are numbers only.
-For fonts 1-6 Each character is a byte of pixels in height(Y).
+For fonts 1-6, Each character is a byte of pixels in height(Y).
 One pixel of empty space on each side is added by code (padding).
 So a 5x8 (XxY) pixel character is in reality 7x8.
 Each of the six rowblock is one byte height.